-This medication is used for the treatment of conditions like:
+This medicine is used for the treatment of conditions like:

 Gastroesophageal Reflux Disease